My Favorite Chinese Myths

 The Foolish Old Man of the North Mountain heaved a long sign and said, "You are so conceited that you are blind to reason.
 Even a widow and a child know better than you.
 When I die, there will be my sons, who will have their sons and grandsons.
 Those grandsons will have their sons and grandsons, and so on to infinity.
 But the mountains will not grow.
 Why is it impossible to level them?"
 The Wise Old Man at the River Bend could not answer him.

-Once upon a time, there was a wise old man who lived in the steppes.
+Once upon a time in Chinese myths, there was a wise old man who lived in the steppes.
 He owned many horses.
 One evening, after a long day of working in the fields, he came home to discover that one of his horses--a mare, had run off.
 His family and his neighbours searched the surrounding area.
 When they finally gave up, they sent him their condolences, “We are sorry that this unfortunate incident happened to you.”
 The old man of the steppes remarked calmly, “The loss of my mare is not necessarily a bad thing.
 All will be shown for its true worth in time.”

-The next morning, the old man of the steppes looked up in the horizon and saw two horses coming towards his house.
-The first horse was his mare that had run off, and the other was a stallion following the mare.
-Even from a distance, he could see that this stallion was a war horse of great stature and worth.
-He quickly inquired at the county office whether anyone had reported the loss of their stallion.
 The county magistrate advised him to keep the horse until someone had reported it missing.
 That evening, the old man’s family and his neighbours celebrated the return of his mare as well as his newly acquired stallion.
 At the celebration, he was called upon to make a speech.
 The old man of the steppes stood up and remarked calmly, “The acquisition of this stallion is not necessarily a good thing. all will be shown for its true worth in time.”

-A week later, the old man’s son took the stallion out for a ride.
+Chinese myths say that a week later, the old man’s son took the stallion out for a ride.
 Not being skilled in manoeuvering a great war horse, the boy suffered a terrible fall.
 As a result, his leg was broken.
 The old man’s family and his neighbours crowded around the boy and commented, “This is an awful thing that has happened.
 This stallion has brought bad luck to the family.”
 The old man of the steppes stood by the boy and remarked calmly, “This accident is not necessarily a bad thing.
 All will be shown for its true worth in time.”

 Sometime later, the kingdom was involved in a cruel and unjust war with a neighbouring kingdom.
 All the young men of the kingdom were called upon to enlist in the army.
 The old man’s neighbours lamented as all their sons were called off to fight in the war.
 It was impossible to escape the draft as the enlisting officers moved from county to county and house to house in search of all the young men.
 Inevitably, they finally came upon the old man’s house.